 I spend several hours a day learning new stuff, keeping up to date with digital news or finding new ways to use what I already know.

-I am currently busy delivering courses in GameMaker Games Design, Python, Scratch and GCSE Computer Science for ICT Teachers who want subject knowledge enhancement.
+I am currently busy delivering courses in GameMaker Games Design, Python, Scratch, Electronics, Raspberry Pi and GCSE Computer Science for ICT Teachers who want subject knowledge enhancement.
 Visit www.codecollege.co.uk for further details or to book a course delivered in your school.

-You may also spot me if you are a teacher who books a Scratch or Gamemaker course with the AQA or who has attended an AS Level Computer Science course in London, as I deliver courses for the AQA in a variety of locations for teachers CPD.
+You may also spot me if you are a teacher who books a Scratch, Gamemaker or Python course with the AQA or who has attended an AS Level Computer Science course in London, as I deliver courses for the AQA in a variety of locations for teachers CPD.

 I am a lead instructor at TechCamp and I am a technical (computer book) reviewer for Apress, in the small gaps I have left in the day I am writing my own computer books.

-I am currently designing a new course for Project Spark, writing games for the Ouya console and working with the Raspberry Pi. as well as developing some ‘secret’ projects
+I am currently designing new online courses, writing games for the Ouya console, working with the Raspberry Pi and Microcontrollers, as well as developing some ‘secret’ projects